arciisine/AlexaMedia/README.md

 ###Run Local NodeJS ADB Connection
   - Run `npm install` to prep application
   - Run `node client/` to run application
-    - It uses nmap to find IP address of firetv stick
+    - It uses port scanning to find IP address of firetv stick
     - You should see the message that it is connected to IP
   - The client should now read and delete the firebase messages as they come in
      - This means your firebase data store should generally be empty